 Saturday 7 March 2020

-Tomorrow is International Women’s Day and, in celebration Parkrun are on the radio this morning, encouraging women to join them this weekend.
+Tomorrow is International Women’s Day and, in celebration, Parkrun are on the radio this morning, encouraging women to join them this weekend.
 It is true that this national running organisation does attract female members, indeed they make up 52% of the registration.
-The sadder statistic however is that, whilst they constitute over half of those who have signed up, women make up only 44% of actual participants in the weekly 5K .
+The sadder statistic however is that, whilst they constitute over half of those who have signed up, women make up only 44% of actual participants in the weekly 5K.
 Of the 1.8 million registered on Parkrun, 650 000 women have yet to take part.
 I wonder how many men too have signed up but not taken that significant step of actually standing on the starting line.
 It seems such a shame, because running can be wonderful for the heart and soul.
-There will doubtless be many reasons behind this but one issue I have pondered for years is the value of the timing chip.
+There will doubtless be many reasons behind this but one issue I have pondered recently is the value of the timing chip.
 Do we really need to record times and ranks and aim to ‘beat personal bests’ every time we pull on our running shoes?
-Does competition actually motivate people to take part in sport and exercise or does it just put up more barriers and reinforce the fear that they are ‘not as good’ as everyone else?
+Does competition actually motivate people to take part in sport and exercise or does it just put up more barriers?
+Does a list just reinforce the fear that you are ‘not as good’ as everyone else?
 Is it time to ditch the Garmin and try ‘no times’ for a change?

 The people the government needs to reach are the half of women and the third of men who are not active enough for good health.
 In their 2020 report, Health Matters, Public Health England outline the significant benefits of exercise for our physical and mental well-being.
 They also explore the difficulties for adults not engaged in sport and activity.
 These are varied and, in some cases, complex but most barriers are internal ones and I find their fear that exercise is ‘not for people like me‘ a little heart breaking.
 Would those battling to find the confidence to move to a more active life really be helped by a timing chip?
 Competition, yes it is great if you are a competitor.
 But if you’re not?
 If you are the name at the foot of the list how does that feel?